AlexPoltak/vrs_cvicenie_3/README.md

 ### Methods for creating and manipulating with corrections of pointcloud
   In profile mode user can click somewhere on trajectory and make corrections there in a few steps.
 Firstly user can measure in profile views with measurement tool(measurement button in menu among profile views), where pointcloud should be corrected.
 After measurement, user can create correction by pressing FIT button that is next to the measurement tool button.

 1. To add fit point use method **addFitPoint**.
-It is point(with correction structure) on trajectory, where user wants to create correction:
+It is point(with correction structure) on trajectory, where user wants to create correction.
+Correction structure holds user measurements, trajectory time and so on:

       - `positionID` - ID of trajectory position where correction should be made
       - `correctioninfo` -  correction info structure that will be added